 How can we help?

 We always aim to achieve settlement out of court so as to minimise the costs but where this is not possible, we are able to guide you through the complicated litigation process and offer you specialist advice.
-We have experience of dealing with disputes arising between executors, beneficiaries and persons who expect to inherit, but do not,under either the Will or under the Rules of Intestacy.
+We have experience of dealing with disputes over wills arising between executors, beneficiaries and persons who expect to inherit, but do not,under either the Will or under the Rules of Intestacy.

 There are strict time limits involved with contentious probate claims and therefore it is important that you seek specialist legal advice at the earliest opportunity.